thewebdev/opera-extension-am/README.md

 The colour of the earning data indicate whether your earnings have improved or not.
 Red indicates a drop in earning, while green indicates an improvement.

 3. **Automatic Updates**
 Once you have logged in, Google Adsense Monitor downloads new Adsense earnings data every 15 minutes.

+4. **Customize**
+Displays daily, monthly and / or total unpaid earnings data, as per your preference.

 ## Usage